Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

-One might expect that {\sf IQP} mapped into an exactly solvable Ising model is classically simulatable in the strong sense~\cite{WeakSim,JozsaNest}, since its joint probability distribution can be calculated efficiently.
-However, there are exponentially many instances of the measurement outcome, and hence an efficient calculation of the joint probability distribution of the output of {\sf IQP} does not directly mean an efficient simulation of {\sf IQP}.
-Furthermore, in Ref.~\cite{WeakSim}, it is pointed out that there exists the case where the joint probability distribution is easily calculated but its marginal is rather hard to calculate.
-In order to construct an efficient simulation of {\sf IQP}, we need the marginal distributions of the output of {\sf IQP}, which allows a recursive simulation of the sampling problem.
-To this end, we map not only the joint probability distribution but also the marginal distributions of {\sf IQP} into the partition functions of certain Ising models.
+One might naively expect that a subclass of {\sf IQP}, which is mapped into an exactly solvable Ising model, is classically simulatable in the strong sense~\cite{WeakSim,JozsaNest}, since the joint probability distribution of the output can be calculated efficiently.
+However, there are exponentially many instances of the measurement outcome, and hence an efficient calculation of the joint probability distribution of an output does not directly applied to an efficient weak simulation of {\sf IQP}.
+For example, in Ref.~\cite{WeakSim}, it is pointed out that there exists the case where the joint probability distribution is easily calculated but its marginals are rather hard to calculate.
+In order to construct an efficient weak simulation of {\sf IQP}, we need the marginal distributions, which allow a recursive simulation of the sampling problem by using the Bayes theorem.
+To this end, we map not only the joint probability distribution but also the marginal distributions of {\sf IQP} into the Ising partition functions on another lattices.
 In the proof, we virtually utilize measurement-based quantum computation (MBQC)~\cite{MBQC} on graph states~\cite{GraphState}, which are defined associated with the {\sf IQP} circuits.